On Auslander-Type Conditions of Modules

 $(i)^{op}$ The opposite version of $(i)$ ($1\leq i \leq 7$).}

 As applications of this theorem, we obtain some equivalent characterizations of Auslander-Gorenstein rings and Auslander-regular rings, respectively.

-Note that a commutative Noetherian ring satisfies the Auslander condition if and only if it is Gorenstein ([B2]).
-Auslander and Reiten conjectured in [AR3] that an Artinian algebra satisfying the Auslander condition is Gorenstein.
-This conjecture is situated between the well known Nakayama conjecture and the finitistic dimension conjecture.
-The Nakayama conjecture states that an Artinian algebra $R$ is selfinjective if all terms in a minimal injective coresolution of $_RR$ are projective; and the finitistic dimension conjecture states that the supremum of the projective dimensions of all finitely generated left $R$-modules with finite projective dimension for an Artinian algebra $R$ is finite.
-All of these conjectures remains still open.
-In Section 6, we first obtain the approximation presentations of a given module relative to the subcategory of modules satisfying the Auslander condition and that of modules with finite injective dimension respectively.
+In Section 5, we first obtain the approximation presentations of a given module relative to the subcategory of modules satisfying the Auslander condition and that of modules with finite injective dimension respectively.
 Then we establish the connection between the Auslander and Reiten conjecture mentioned above with the contravariant finiteness of some certain subcategories as follows.

 As a consequence, we get that an Artinian algebra is Auslander-regular if and only if the subcategory consisting of projective modules and that consisting of modules satisfying the Auslander condition coincide.